What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Some basic concepts and notation

 Then, each of these particles moves from the source to one of two remote detectors, where spin in a chosen direction is measured on each of these particles.
 We will assume that one of two choices of direction can be made at each station (but the allowed choices do not need to be the same for both stations).
 The variable $a$ will range over such possible choices in the left station, whereas $b$ will range over the possible choices in the right station.
 Analogously, the variable $A$ will range over possible outcomes of the measurement of spin in direction $a$, and $B$ will range over possible outcomes of the measurement of spin in direction $b$ (the values of the outcomes are, by convention, $\pm 1$).
 We will denote the different choices of measurement settings with primes: $a' \neq a$ and $b' \neq b$; relatedly, $A'$/$B'$ will range over the possible outcomes of spin measurement in directions $a'$/$b'$.
 By $R_a$ and $R_b$, we will denote the spatiotemporal regions in which the respective choices of settings are made, whereas by $R_A$ and $R_B$ we will denote the spatiotemporal regions in which the measurements are performed and the outcomes are obtained (in a single run of the experiment).
 An additional assumption is that $R_a$ and $R_A$ are spacelike related to $R_b$ and $R_B$ (and, of course, $R_a$/$R_b$ is in the causal past of $R_A$/$R_B$).

 We will be interested in the following question posed by Bell: what constraints on possible HVTs can we derive from QM predictions for Bell's Experiment?
 For this purpose, we will introduce hidden states $\lambda$ (the space of such states will be denoted by $\Lambda$), which might be different for different HVTs.
 Such $\lambda$ encompasses all hidden variables considered in a given theory.
-For $\lambda$, Bell also used the term ``the beables of the theory'', which he defines as ``those entities in [the theory] which are, at least tentatively, to be taken seriously, as corresponding to something real'' \citep[p.~234]{Bell1990}.
-In other words, beables are ``what some candidate theory posits as being physically real'' \citep[p.~279]{norsen-bell-jarrett-2009}, without the assumption that this theory is correct.
+For $\lambda$, Bell also used the term ``the beables of the theory'', which he defines as ``those entities in [the theory] which are, at least tentatively, to be taken seriously, as corresponding to something real'' \citep[p.~234]{Bell1990}. \footnote{All page references to Bell's papers are from the 2004 reprint.} In other words, beables are ``what some candidate theory posits as being physically real'' \citep[p.~279]{norsen-bell-jarrett-2009}, without the assumption that this theory is correct.

 We will later need to ascribe such states to various regions of spacetime and space.
 For any spatiotemporal region $R$, by $\lambda_R$ we denote a possible complete specification of hidden variables (of a given HVT) in $R$.
 Different such possible specifications will be denoted with primes (i.e., our convention is that $\lambda'_R \neq \lambda_R$).
 Analogously, we can talk about complete specifications of hidden variables on spatial slices (denoted by $\lambda_{\Sigma_{R, t}}$) or on thick slices (denoted by $\lambda_{C(\Sigma_{R, t}, \Sigma_{R, t'})}$).
 Finally, $\lambda_t$ means the hidden state of the entire space at time $t$.
 My notation for regions and states is illustrated in Fig. \ref{fig:notation}.